Silsilas/phase-3-code-challenge/README.md

-# Object Relations Code Challenge - Restaurants by Silikhe
+# Object Relations Code Challenge - Restaurants
+## By Silikhe

 For this assignment, we'll be working with a Yelp-style domain.